A book by David McDowell

 --- Rob McGarvey - author of the book Aces and Faces Blackjack

---- Michael Dalton author of the Encyclopedia of Casino Twenty-One and editor of the Blackjack Review Network
+--- Michael Dalton author of the Encyclopedia of Blackjack (Twenty-One) and editor of the Blackjack Review Network

 Blackjack Ace Prediction offers a scholarly treatment of the subject with pragmatic potential for increasing profits for the serious blackjack player.
 David McDowell, the author, and Michael Dalton, the publisher are to be congratulated for this important addition to our knowledge of blackjack.